geekygirldawn/linuxcon_2016/README.md

 (Note: assumes you have a my.cnf file to authenticate to the database.)
 * Runs the query.
-* Strips the email down to the username (everything before @example.com) to have a shorter identifier for the users (looks much better on graphs).
+* Strips the email down to the username (everything before @example.com) to have a shorter identifier for the users.
 * Formats the output into a nice Gource custom log format sorted by time as gource_output.log